nervosys/AutonomySim/docs/autonomylib_realworld.md

-# Running AutonomyLib on Real-world Autonomous Systems
+# Running AutonomyLib on Real-world Vehicles

 The `AutonomyLib` library can be compiled and deployed on the companion computer on a real robotic system.
 For our testing, we connected a `Gigabyte Brix BXi7-5500` companion computer to a Pixhawk/PX4 flight controller over USB on a drone.
 The Gigabyte PC runs Ubuntu, so we are able to SSH into it over Wi-Fi: